 These senior leaders work closely with Indigenous employees and with each other to bring about concrete change within their agencies and in the Commonwealth public sector.

-The Department of Human Services leads the Indigenous Champions Network, a network of senior representatives who are committed to improving Aboriginal and Torres Strait Islander employment outcomes across the Australian Public Service.
+Services Australia leads the Indigenous Champions Network, a network of senior representatives who are committed to improving Aboriginal and Torres Strait Islander employment outcomes across the Australian Public Service.

 Among other things, the Champions Network: